jasp-stats/jasp-desktop/Resources/Help/analyses/ancovabayesian.md

   - Marginal posteriors:  By selecting this option, plots illustrating the posterior distribution of each fixed factor, interaction, and covariate included in the single model will be generated.
     - Group levels in single plot: When this option is selected, one plot for each factor  will be displayed.
 Therefore, the posterior distribution of each level of the factor will be shown in the same plot.
     - Individual plot per level: When this option is selected, a plot for each level of the factors will be displayed.
 Therefore, the posterior distribution of each level of the factor will be shown in a different plot.
   - Q-Q plot of residuals: Checks the validity of the distributional assumption of the data set.
-Specifically, the plot illustrates whether the data are normally distributed and linear.
+Specifically, the plot illustrates whether the residuals are normally distributed and linear.
   - Posterior R<sup>2</sup>: By selecting this option, a plot of the posterior distribution of the R<sup>2</sup> (i.e., explained variance) for the specified model will be shown.
 - Assignment Box: Here, the single model is specified.
   - Components: This box contains all the factors and covariates included in the model.